 European Commission.
 The European Commission is the EU institution that proposes legislation to Parliament and the Council, administers and implements Community policies, and enforces Community law.

-Directorates General and Services.
+Departments and Executive Agencies.
 The Commission is divided into departments known as Directorates-General.
-Each Directorate-General is supervised by a civil servant who reports to the Commissioner.
-There are other services and offices in the commission that perform addiotional functions.
+Each Directorate-General is supervised by a civil servant.
+There are other services and offices in the commission that perform additional functions.

 European Central Bank.
 The ECB is the central bank for Europe's single currency, the euro.
 The ECB is responsible for maintaining the euro's purchasing power and price stability in the euro area.
 See the ECB statistical publications.